colonelpanic8/okcupyd/docs/getting_started.rst

     while True:
         for question in user.profile.questions:
             print(question.text)
-        user.profile.questions()
+        user.profile.questions.refresh()
         time.sleep(3600)

-If the `user.profile.questions()` call were not there, this program would print the same thing over and over again.
+Without the call to  `user.profile.questions.refresh()`, this program would never update the user.profile.questions instance, and thus what would be printed to the screen with each iteration of the for loop.

 Development
 -----------